About

 This newsletter is a regular look at the latest news within the science fiction community, featuring analysis and commentary and updates about fiction, writing, and the future of reading.

-Andrew Liptak is a writer and historian from Vermont.
-He is the Public Relations and Guest Services Coordinator for the Vermont Historical Society, and is the author Cosplay: A History (Saga Press, June, 2022), a broad history of how cosplay came to be a mainstream force, and what it says about our relationship with the stories we love.
-You can order it here.
+Andrew Liptak is a writer and historian from Vermont and is the Public Relations and Guest Services Coordinator for the Vermont Historical Society.
+He is the author of Cosplay: A History (Saga Press, 2022), a comprehensive look at how cosplay evolved into a mainstream cultural force and what it reveals about our relationships with the stories we love.

-Liptak has worked as a journalist for more than a decade, appearing in places such as Clarkesworld MagazineGizmodo, Grist, io9Kirkus Reviews, LifehackerOneZero, Pando Daily, Polygon, Slate, Tor.comUncanny Magazine, VentureBeat, The Verge, and other publications.
+Liptak has spent more than a decade working as a journalist, with work appearing in Clarkesworld MagazineGizmodo, Grist, io9Kirkus Reviews, LifehackerOneZero, Pando Daily, Polygon, Slate, Tor.comUncanny Magazine, VentureBeat, The Verge, and other publications.

-He is represented by Seth Fishman of the Gernert Company.
-He lives with his wife, Megan, and children in central Vermont.
+He is represented by Seth Fishman of the Gernert Company and lives in central Vermont with his wife, Megan, and their children.

-Got a news tip?
-Think that there's something I should be covering or take a look into?
+Have a news tip or a story you think I should look into?
 Let me know.